Repair Nodes¶

 participants.foreach(_.domains.reconnect(importLedgerDomain.name))

-To demonstrate that the imported ledger works, let’s have each of the house owners accept one of the painters’ offer to paint their house.
+To demonstrate that the imported ledger works, let’s have each of the house owners accept one of the painters’ offers to paint their house.

 def yesYouMayPaintMyHouse(